ugitch/js-array-methods/README.md

 Thanks @janelledement for reminding me I don't need an extra variable for callback binding.

+Thanks @kyleknaggs for reminding me to test whether callback is run at all.

 I hope others will learn something from my code as I did from code of others ;)